 Related: 11 Surprising Uses for Aluminum Foil

-Pizza Boxes Go in the Paper Bin
+MYTH: Pizza Boxes Go in the Paper Bin

 If your pizza box is coated with drippings and grease, it generally can’t be recycled alongside your other cardboard and paper goods.
 But, depending on the regulations in your area, it may be compostable; check with your local provider to be sure.

-Wire Hangers Go in the Trash
+MYTH: Wire Hangers Go in the Trash

 With their sinewy shape and pesky hook, wire hangers can get caught in recycling equipment, which makes them a hazard to recycle.
 But you don't have to throw them out!
 Instead, take them to your local dry cleaner; many will accept and reuse them.

-Milk Cartons Are Not Recyclable
+MYTH: Milk Cartons Are Not Recyclable

 Milk cartons are composed of a mix of materials—like paperboard, plastic, and, in some types of containers, aluminum—that keep their contents shelf stable.
 Though their composition makes them challenging to recycle, many municipalities will now take them if they've been emptied and rinsed.
 Check your local guidelines for the exact requirements.

-You Can’t Recycle Paper Eating Products
+MYTH: You Can Recycle Paper Eating Products

 Paper napkins, paper plates, and paper towels often have quite a bit of food debris on them, so they can’t typically go in the bin alongside your cardboard boxes.
 But look into other options: Increasing numbers of recycling programs will take these paper products as part of a composting program.
 As usual, check with your local provider for details.

-Your Broken Mug Goes into the Glass Recycling Bin
+MYTH: Your Broken Mug Goes into the Glass Recycling Bin

 Most people sip coffee and tea out of ceramic or stoneware mugs.
 But because broken pieces of stoneware or ceramic can contaminate the recycling system, these materials aren’t readily recyclable.
 Check with your local provider to learn the best way to dispose of them.

-Take-Out Containers Go in the Trash
+MYTH: Take-Out Containers Go in the Trash

 Don’t toss that take-out container!
 Most non-Styrofoam containers can be recycled with the rest of your plastics; simply check the symbol on the bottom to find out.
 The containers can also be washed and reused, so rather than just throwing them away, try to recycle them in your own home.

-You Can Recycle Styrofoam
+MYTH: You Can Recycle Styrofoam

 Styrofoam, which is made of expanded polystyrene (EPS) foam, can’t be recycled.
 There are a few reasons for this, but it's primarily because recycling companies can’t profit from the lightweight material, which is expensive to transport and difficult to sell.
 If you want to get rid of egg cartons, disposable cups, take-out containers, packing peanuts, or other Styrofoam products, check with your local provider to learn your options.